tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体处理/购买指南/计费说明/预付费资源包_intl_en.md

 ### Examples

-- Suppose the TESHD transcoding feature was used to transcode a video of one minute.
+- Suppose the TSC transcoding feature was used to transcode a video of one minute.
 The H.264 codec was used and the output resolution was 640 x 480 px.
-One minute would be deducted from a TESHD transcoding resource pack.
+One minute would be deducted from a TSC transcoding resource pack.
-- Suppose the TESHD transcoding feature was used to transcode a video of one minute.
+- Suppose the TSC transcoding feature was used to transcode a video of one minute.
 The H.264 codec was used and the output resolution was 1280 x 720 px.
-Two minutes would be deducted from a TESHD transcoding resource pack.
+Two minutes would be deducted from a TSC transcoding resource pack.

 The higher the output video resolution, the faster your resource pack will be used up.